forestgrape/coronavirus/6_prevention_and_treatment/masks.md

    * a direct (subjective and not scientific) comparison to the FFP2 masks of 2021, the 2021 models have much better filters.
 2. In summer 2020 I bought some cloth mask but I didn't like the fit since there was no fixation above the nose.
 I went to the hardware store to get some other dust FFP2s, however these were sold out but instead they had cloth masks.
 These had a good fit and were comfortable and I used them during summer.
 3. In autumn when (evidence for) aerosol transmission increased combined with reports that many cloth mask were not dense enough, I went on to surgical masks.
 There are differences between the models of surgical masks: some are easier to breath through while others more air sidelines by the nose/eyes, which can be distracting.
 4. Over the winter I tried different 'Covid edition' FFP2s.
 The bands usually went around the ears and so the fit was not very tight.
 The loose fit combined with dense filters sometimes produces purpose defeating and uncomfortable sidelined air.
-But usually no more than surgical masks, so overall the protection from FFP1 masks is better.
+But usually no more than surgical masks, so overall the protection from FFP2 masks is better, even at decreased comfort (//back in late 2020).
 5. Around christmas time I went once again to a hardware store to buy some dust FFP2.
 Sold out FFP2 dust masks again, but dust FFP1 were available.
-They fit and are in use since then(Introduction statement).
+They fit and are in use since then (Introduction statement).
-6. In spring 2021 I started using FFP1 masks of fold type.
-They are widely available to ok prices (about 1$/SFR/Euro) and the breathing ability is good by now.
+6. In spring 2021 I started using FFP2 masks of fold type.
+They are widely available to ok prices (about 1$/piece) and the breathing ability is good by now.
 7. In summer 2021 I moved to (colorful) surgical masks since transmission of severe Covid is very low.
+8. Autumn 2021, I mostly stayed with colorful surgical masks from CPS MASK (Type2R, EN 14683).
+As a fallback for sensible situations, FFP2 of fold type (CX9501-P).